 Pyramiding usually develops due to improper diet (excessive protein or insufficient calcium), inadequate exposure to UVB light, dehydration, and low humidity.

-Also, pyramiding occurs in tortoises living in captivity, rarely in wild tortoises.
+Also, pyramiding occurs in tortoises living in captivity but rarely in wild tortoises.
 The African Journal of Herpetology stated that pyramiding usually occurs within the first few years of development.

 You’d notice immediately if you’re looking at a tortoise with pyramiding on its shell.
 The individual scutes will be raised in pyramid shapes, giving the shell a bumpy appearance.

-The scutes on normal tortoise shells are flatter and smoother, and the whole shell has a dome shape.
-The normal growth of a tortoise shell occurs outward, and as the tortoise grows, its shell grows with it.
+The scutes on regular tortoise shells are flatter and smoother, and the whole shell has a dome shape.
+The normal growth of a shell occurs outward, and as the tortoise grows, its shell grows with it.

-However, the shell stops growing outward with pyramiding, and each scute grows upward instead.
+However, the shell stops growing outward with pyramiding, and each scute extends upward instead.

-If the causes of the pyramiding aren’t addressed, the scutes can grow quite high.
-Sometimes the scutes will grow at different rates, so the pyramid height level will vary.
+If the causes of the pyramiding aren’t addressed, the scutes can grow relatively high.
+Sometimes, the scutes will grow at different rates, so the pyramid height level will vary.